 - You’ll need to check your policy terms and conditions to see exactly what cover your policy provides and how much you can claim for, as different policies vary.

-- We can only cover you for the scenarios above if you bought your policy or booked your trip before the volcano became public knowledge.
-If you bought your policy or booked your trip afterwards (when the volcano became publicly known in the news), we won’t be able to cover you.
+- We can only cover you for the scenarios above if you bought your policy or booked your trip before the strike became public knowledge.
+If you bought your policy or booked your trip afterwards (when the strike became publicly known in the news), we won’t be able to cover you.

 What to do

 - If you’re stuck overseas and you’re unable to return to the UK, your existing policy will automatically extend in line with the terms and conditions for up to 30 days to cover you until you’re reasonably able to return home.